 New feature suggestions are gladly accepted through your dashboard, under Suggestions.

-As of time of writing (May 2020) the only way to remove a marketplace application is to remove it by running
+At the moment, the only way to remove a marketplace application is to remove it by running

 kubectl delete -f on the resource and manifest files.
 Please note that while the marketplace application will get removed from your cluster, this will not be reflected on the web UI for the moment.